 All you need is to add some clothes to it to brand yourself.
-You can decide to go for moflars on your clothes or add cardigans (a specific design) or add face caps.
+You can decide to go for moflars on your clothes add cardigans (a specific design) or add face caps.
 The choice is yours.
-You can decide to go for bright colored clothes instead of dark-colored clothes.
+You can decide to go for bright-colored clothes instead of dark-colored clothes.
 This is also branding.
 These are my suggestions.

-How to Build Personal Brand on Social Media in Nigeria
+How to Build a Personal Brand on Social Media in Nigeria